MAKING A DIFFERENCE IN BUSINESS AND BEYOND

 After settling on a name with heritage and one that evoked an image of the high-quality service it would provide, Huntswood opened its doors for business.

-Following the sourcing of 200 people for a remediation project in 2001 and subsequent relocation to Windsor, the company as we know it today was born.
+Following the sourcing of 200 people for a remediation project in 2001 and a relocation to Windsor, the company as we know it today was born.

-Between 2002 and 2003, Huntswood's colleague, contracting and permanent associate numbers doubled, such was the relevance of the service in the marketplace.
-Huntswood became an indispensable partner to clients needing quality associates and was successfully delivering on firms’ short-term needs – and, indeed, exceeding their expectations.
+Between 2002 and 2003, Huntswood's employee and contractor numbers doubled, such was the relevance of its service in the marketplace.
+Huntswood became an indispensable partner to clients needing quality specialists and was successfully delivering on firms’ short-term needs while exceeding their expectations.

-However, there was an underlying desire within the organisation to balance ‘defensive’ work with more proactive business improvement work for clients.
-In light of this, the company’s management consultancy division was born.
-Management consultants arrived quickly, driven by high demand.
+However, there was an underlying desire within the organisation to deliver more proactive business improvement for clients.
+In light of this, the company’s Advisory Services division was born.
+Experienced consultants arrived quickly, driven by high demand.

 In 2002, Craig Coffield joined the company as Head of Transformation to lead its ongoing strategic development, later becoming CEO in 2011.

 In 2003, a call was made to Huntswood requesting the provision of office space, 350 vetted and trained people and the requisite systems and controls for a sensitive remediation project.
-This was fairly normal by the company’s standards, but in this instance, a decision was required by 1pm that same day.
+This was fairly normal by the company’s standards, but in this instance, a decision was required by 1pm that same day and there were extremely challenging timelines for deployment.

-The continuing expansion of all of the business’s work streams meant that a move to larger premises at Abbey Gardens in Reading came in February 2004.
+The continuing expansion of all the business’s workstreams meant that a move to larger premises at Abbey Gardens in Reading came in February 2004.
 This was shortly followed by the opening of new offices in key regional centres in 2005.

-Despite Huntswood’s history of sourcing locations in which to perform work for its clients, more office space afforded the business even greater flexibility in the delivery of projects to client specifications.
+Despite Huntswood’s history of sourcing standalone locations in which to perform work for its clients, more proprietary office space afforded the business even greater flexibility.

 In 2005, founder David Brownlow received what would be the first of many personal accolades, being awarded Emerging Entrepreneur of the Year at the Ernst and Young Awards.